Disaster Ready Church

 Being part of meaningful conversations with others in your church community/region through a Disaster Ready Church (DRC) Workshop will allow you to be better prepared for future disaster situations.
 A team with an effective plan is far more resilient than individuals working alone.

-What is the Disaster Ready Church Program?
+• What is the Disaster Ready Church Initiative?

-As part of this program, ADRA Australia’s Emergency Management Team are facilitating DRC Workshops at local churches.
+As part of this initiative, ADRA Australia’s Emergency Management Team are facilitating DRC Workshops at local churches.
 Participants are guided through meaningful conversations and given access to tools that will enable them to form a Church Emergency Management Plan with the ongoing guidance and support of ADRA.

-What is a DRC Workshop?
+• What is a DRC Workshop?

 A DRC Workshop is a 2-day training workshop run by ADRA Australia’s Emergency Management Team.
 Two facilitators will visit a local church for a weekend and run a series of interactive training activities to engage participants in meaningful conversations and action planning.
 Attendees will gain access to useful tools and templates as well as broaden their awareness of the resources available to them in their local area.